The Luxury Report 2019:

 The purpose of diversity in business is about what diversity helps you achieve as a strategic instrument and as a key function of your business.
 What do you want to do with this greater diversity of people and why do you want to hire more diverse talent, meaning outside of the social representation agenda?
 What is it that you want to achieve at your organization – and therefore how diverse talent do you need to hire and why to be able to deliver on this vision and mission that you have?
 You need to be clear on this before starting the hiring process and setting your business targets.

-"Before hiring for diversity, you need to get crystal clear on two things: the purpose and the meaning of diversity for you.
-Purpose: What is it you want to achieve as an organization through hiring for more diversity?
-Meaning: What does diversity mean to you and your business?
-What are the needs that your company has to create a more diverse value?"
+“Before hiring for diversity, get crystal clear on two things: the purpose and the meaning of diversity for your organization.
+Purpose: What do you want to achieve through diversity?
+Meaning: What diversity means in your business?
+What skills does your company need to create a more diverse value?“ (Tweet this quote)

 Diversity is not a monolith; diversity is diverse